Intersectionality: Transnational intersectionality

-Chandra Mohanty discusses alliances between women throughout the world as intersectionality in a global context.
-She rejects the western feminist theory, especially when it writes about global women of color and generally associated "third world women".
+Chandra Mohanty discusses alliances between women worldwide as an example of intersectionality in a global context.
+She rejects the Western feminist theory, especially when it writes about global women of color, and is generally associated with "third world women".
 She argues that "third world women" are often thought of as a homogeneous entity, when, in fact, their experience of oppression is informed by their geography, history, and culture.
-When western feminists write about women in the global South in this way, they dismiss the inherent intersecting identities that are present in the dynamic of feminism in the global South.
-Mohanty questions the performance of intersectionality and relationality of power structures within the US and colonialism and how to work across identities with this history of colonial power structures.
+When Western feminists write about women in the global South in this way, they dismiss the inherent, intersecting identities that shape feminism in the global South.
+Mohanty questions the performance of intersectionality and relationality of power structures within the US and colonialism, and how to work across identities with this history of colonial power structures.

-This is elaborated on by Christine Bose, who discusses a global use of intersectionality which works to remove associations of specific inequalities with specific institutions while showing that these systems generate intersectional effects.
+This is elaborated on by Christine Bose, who discusses a global use of intersectionality that works to remove associations of specific inequalities with specific institutions while showing that these systems generate intersectional effects.
 She uses this approach to develop a framework that can analyze gender inequalities across different nations and differentiates this from an approach (the one that Mohanty was referring to) which, one, paints national-level inequalities as the same and, two, differentiates only between the global North and South.
-This is manifested through the intersection of global dynamics like economics, migration, or violence, with regional dynamics, like histories of the nation or gendered inequalities in education and property education.
+This is manifested through the intersection of global dynamics, such as economics, migration, or violence, with regional dynamics, such as histories of the nation or gendered inequalities in education and property.

+The application of transnational intersectionality to the Israeli-Palestinian conflict has been promoted and criticized.
+Feminist groups have supported "Boycott, Divest, Sanction" (BDS) resolutions based on intersectionality perspectives.
+In 2015, the National Women's Studies Association promoted a resolution saying "discussions about a transnational, anti-imperialist, intersectional, feminist response" are relevant to BDS, centering "intersectional analysis on the links between interlocking systems of domination and foreground the transnational movements that are determined to dismantle them."

+However, others challenge the transnational use of intersectionality, arguing that it is a political framework rather than a neutral analytical tool.
+In 2016, Inside Higher Ed columnist Cary Nelson wrote that injustices "occur in different parts of the world in different contexts under different political systems," while any "intersection often occurs only in the mind of the beholder or in a political manifesto."
+In 2019, sociologist Karin Stögner wrote that intersectionality is "more than an analytical concept that helps capture social reality in its complexity; it is also a political program," suggesting it contributes to a "delegitimization of Israel" as "one of the last bastions of imperialism and colonialism."